dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 ## Enroll your iOS device

-> [!IMPORTANT]

-Go to the App store to download and install the [Intune Company Portal app](install-and-sign-in-to-the-intune-company-portal-app-ios.md) to your device.
-During enrollment, you'll also need a Wi-Fi connection and access to Safari.
+Go to the App store to download and install the [Intune Company Portal app](install-and-sign-in-to-the-intune-company-portal-app-ios.md) on your device.
+You'll also need to maintain a Wi-Fi connection and have access to Safari during enrollment.

 Pausing for more than a few minutes during enrollment might cause the app to close or end setup.
 If this happens, open the Company Portal app and try again.